-Foundation degree (a University of Brighton-validated programme)
+Foundation degree in Veterinary Nursing (a University of Brighton-validated course)

 If you’re looking to train while gaining invaluable experience as a student veterinary nurse in a placement, this three-year Foundation Degree is the ideal course for you.
 You’ll spend your first and third year in both college and veterinary practice; gaining practical and theoretical experience.
 During your second year you’ll complete a year voluntary work placement – apart from a one-week module which is taught in college.

 What does the course cover?

 This course is delivered through an interesting mix of group workshops, guest visits from industrial experts and veterinary surgeons, laboratory-based practicals, lectures, practical sessions and work-related activities.
 You’ll need to complete a voluntary placement for the duration of your course; completing 1800 working hours over the three-year period.
 Plus you’ll need to complete a nursing progress log as part of your overall qualification.
 You’ll also enjoy visits to a variety of veterinary organisations including referral and equine practices.

 You’ll need at least 5 GCSEs (minimum grade C/4) including English Language, Maths and a Science and a total of 64 UCAS points including either: